-Of the couples with domestic violence incidence that Gottman studies, most of them had dissolved after 9 years.
+Of the couples with domestic violence incidences that Gottman studies, most of them had dissolved after 9 years.

-Gottman says he was shocked to find out that women consistently told them that the best sex they had in their lives was after a beating by their husband.
+Gottman says he was shocked to find out that women consistently told them that the best sex they had in their lives was after a beating by their husbands.